Amidah: Bowing

 The worshipper bows at four points in the Amidah: at the beginning and end of two blessings, Avot and Hoda'ah.
-It is the custom of the Ashkenazim that one bends the knees when saying "Blessed," then bows at "are You," and straightens while saying "O Lord."
+It is the custom of the Ashkenazim that one bends the knees when saying "Blessed", then bows at "are You", and straightens while saying "O Lord".
 (At the beginning of Hoda'ah, one instead bows while saying the opening words "We are grateful to You" without bending the knees.)
-The reason for this procedure is that the Hebrew word for "blessed" (baruch) is related to "knee" (berech); while the verse in Psalms states, "The Lord straightens the bent."
+The reason for this procedure is that the Hebrew word for "blessed" (baruch) is related to "knee" (berech), and a verse in Psalm 146 states, "The Lord straightens the bent."
 At each of these bows, one must bend over until the vertebrae protrude from one's back; one physically unable to do so suffices by nodding the head.
 It is not the custom of the Sephardim to bend the knees during the Amidah.

-During certain parts of the Amidah said on Rosh Hashana and Yom Kippur (also during Seder Ha'avoda on Yom Kippur), Ashkenazi Jews traditionally go down to the floor upon their knees and make their upper body bowed over like an arch, similar to the Muslim practice of sujud.
+During certain parts of the Amidah said on Rosh Hashana and Yom Kippur, including the Yom Kippur Avodah, Ashkenazi Jews traditionally go down to the floor upon their knees and make their upper body bowed over like an arch, similar to the Muslim practice of sujud.
 There are some variations in Ashkenazi customs as to how long one remains in this position.
-Some members of the Dor Daim movement also bow in this manner in their daily Amidah prayer.
+Some members of the Dor Daim movement also bow in this manner in their daily Amidah prayers.